qaware/openapi-generator-for-spring/README.md

 #### Examples
 OperationCustomizer bean that uses the class name of the RestController to set it as OpenAPI tag
 ```
+    /**
+     * Provide an OperationCustomizer to use the class name of the REST controller as Tag.
+This way the API endpoints are grouped per REST controller.
+     *
+     * @return OperationCustomizer
+     */
     @Bean
     public OperationCustomizer operationTagCustomizer() {
         return (operation, operationBuilderContext) -> {